ICT4D and the Global Network Transformation

 What was particularly striking about the movie was a relatively new vision of robots as networked, and in this case, connected subjects of a cloud-based artificial intelligence (AI) named VIKI (Virtual Interactive Kinetic Intelligence).
 VIKI is the central computer for U.S. Robotics (USR), a major manufacturer of robots.
 One of their newest models is the humanoid-looking NS-5 model, equipped with advanced artificial intelligence and speech recognition capabilities, allowing them to communicate fluently and naturally with humans and the AI.
 “She” has been communicating with the NS-5s and sending software updates via their persistent network connection outside the oversight of USR management.

 In this post, I examine the transition from autonomous robotics to networked AI-enhanced robotics by revisiting Michio Kaku’s Physics of the Future (2012).
 We use the first two chapters on “Future of the Computer: Mind over Matter” and “Future of AI: Rise of the Machines” from Kaku’s book as part of my Introduction to Science, Technology, and Society course.
 Both chapters address robotics and are insightful in many ways, but they lacked focus on networked intelligence.
-The book was published on the verge of the AI and robotics explosion that is coming from crowdsourcing, webscraping, and other networking techniques that can gather information for machine learning (ML).
+The book was published on the verge of the AI and robotics explosion that is coming from crowdsourcing, webscraping, and other networked data collection techniques that can gather information for machine learning (ML).

 Beyond Turing

-One of the first distinctions Kaku made is the comparison between the traditional computing model based on Alan Turin’s conception of the general purpose computer (input, central processor, output) with the learning models that characterize AI.
+One of the first distinctions Kaku made is the comparison between the traditional computing models based on Alan Turin’s conception of the general purpose computer (input, central processor, output) with the learning models that characterize AI.
 NYU’s DARPA-funded LAGR, for example, was guided by Hebb’s rule: whenever a correct decision is made, the network is reinforced.

 Traditional computing is designed around developing a program to take data in, peform some function on the data, and output a result.
-LAGR’s (Long-Range Vision for Autonomous Off-Road Driving) convolutional neural networks (CNN) involved training the system to learn patterns and make decisions or preditions based on the data coming in.
+LAGR’s (Long-Range Vision for Autonomous Off-Road Driving) convolutional neural networks (CNN) involved training the system to learn patterns and make decisions or predictions based on the data coming in.
 Unlike the Turing computing model, which focuses on the theoretical aspects of computation, AI aimed to develop practical systems that can exhibit intelligent behavior and adapt to new situations.

 Pattern Recognition and Machine Learning

 Kaku went to MIT to explore the challenge of pattern recognition.
 Poggio’s Machine at MIT researched “Immediate Recognition,” where an AI must quickly recognize a branch falling or a cat crossing the street.
-It was important to develop the ability to instantly recognize an object, even before registering it in our awareness.
+It is important to develop the ability to instantly recognize an object, even before registering it in our awareness.
 This ability was a great trait for humanity as it was evolving through its hunter stage.
 Life and death decisions are often made in milliseconds, and any AI operation driving our cars or other life-critical technology needs to operate within that timeframe.
 With some trepidation, Kaku recounts how the robot consistently scored higher than a human (and him) on a specific vision recognition test.

 The need for labeled data for training machine learning algorithms dates back to the early days of AI research.
 Researchers in pattern recognition, natural language processing, and computer vision have long relied on manually labeled datasets to develop and evaluate algorithms.
 Crowdsourcing platforms made obtaining labeled datasets for machine learning tasks easier at a relatively low cost and with quick turnaround times.
 Further improvements would improve the accuracy, efficiency, speed, and scalability of AI labeling.